Malta Ordinary Residence Permit

 Malta Ordinary Residence

-As stated above, an individual holding a Malta Residence Permit (available to EU/EEA/Swiss nationals) is subject to tax in Malta at the normal progressive income tax rates (current maximum rate is 35%) applicable to every Maltese resident person on his or her chargeable income.
-There is no minimum annual tax liability.
+Persons holding an Ordinary Residence permit are taxed in Malta at the standard progressive income tax rates (current maximum rate is 35%).
+There is no annual minimum tax liability.

 Ordinary Residence in Malta

 Who may apply for an Ordinary Residence permit?

 EU/EEA/Swiss nationals have a right to enter, remain and reside in Malta on the basis of employment, self-employment, to study, as economic self-sufficient persons.

 Non-EU/EEA/Swiss nationals may also apply, but their rights are not automatic and there are restrictions and conditions imposed, especially with regard to employment/self-employment rights for so-called third-country nationals.

 Different requirements may apply when applying for Ordinary Residence in Malta, depending on the nationality of the applicant.

 Ordinary Residence in Malta presumes that the person stays physically in Malta for 183 days or more in any calendar year.
 Persons absent from Malta for work, business or health related absences may still be able to claim Maltese tax residence, depending on circumstances.

 Depending on the basis of the application (eg employed, self-employed, economic self-sufficiency), an applicant will need to support an application with information and documentation relevant to the category the applicant is registering under.
 Applicants will be required to be present in person.